8 Surprising Signs of Bad Gut Health You Might Be Overlooking

 Speaking of, gastroenterologists have heard and seen it all when it comes to poop (and other factors related to the gut).
 No question is too big, too small, or too weird for them to give a straightforward answer.
-Here, gastroenterologists Niket Sonpal, MD and Will Bulsiewicz, MD—whose book, Fiber Fueled, comes out this upcoming spring—reveal eight signs of bad gut health that many people often overlook.
+Here, gastroenterologists Niket Sonpal, MD and Will Bulsiewicz, MD author of Fiber Fueled, reveal eight signs of bad gut health that many people often overlook.

 Keep reading to find out what's really normal—and what's not.

 1. Having any sort of discomfort after eating on a regular basis

 Sure, once in a while something in your salad may give you heartburn or leave you feeling constipated, but Dr. Bulsiewicz says if you feel bloated, constipated, or have diarrhea after eating on a regular basis, you should see a specialist.
 "Generally what's going on here is that there's been damage to the gut," he says.
 "This could be due to infection, antibiotics, over-the-counter pain-relieving drugs, poor diet, lifestyle, or stress—all of which contribute to leaky gut."

 Dr. Bulsiewicz says that people with leaky gut have trouble digesting foods such as high-fiber fruits, vegetables, whole grains, and legumes.
 "When your gut is damaged, it's impaired in its ability to do its job," he says.
 "The irony is that the foods that may be the most difficult to digest and process are actually the most important for healing the gut.
 If we eliminate them entirely, our gut will actually become weaker.
 But if we slowly introduce them over time, we can improve our ability to digest them over time and get our gut back to where it's supposed to be."
 Healing the gut can be tricky, which is why it's a good idea to book yourself a doctor's appointment for professional advice.

 2. You have to strain to poop